jsdelivr/jsdelivr/README.md

 `//cdn.jsdelivr.net/{projectName}/3/{file}` Latest in 3 branch

-To automatically low the mainfile of a project use:
+To automatically load the main file of a project use:

 `//cdn.jsdelivr.net/{projectName}/{version}/mainfile`

-Depending on project it will automatically load the mainfile as configured in `info.ini` with correct MIME type HTTP headers.
+Depending on project it will automatically load the main file as configured in `info.ini` with correct MIME HTTP headers.
 If no `mainfile` parameter was specified the url will result in 404 error.